Thermodynamic geometry of friction on graphs: Resistance, commute times, and optimal transport

-A cycle graph (Fig.~\hyperref[fig:graphs]{1b}) is formed by adding a single edge $(n,0)$ to the linear graph.
-We proceed by decomposing the true currents $i(x)$ [again taking the convention that $i(x) = i(x,x+1)$] into two parts:
+\sec{Cycle graph} A cycle graph (\hyperref[fig:graphs]{Fig.$\,$1b}) is formed by adding a single edge $(n,0)$ to the linear graph.
+We decompose the true currents $i(x)$ [with convention $i(x) = i(x,x+1)$ for summation modulo $n+1$] into a reference current and a cycle correction: